CNAG-Biomedical-Informatics/convert-pheno/docs/usage.md

 This page collects a few **common `convert-pheno` command-line patterns**.
 For the flag reference, see [Use as a command-line interface](use-as-a-command-line-interface.md).

-## Convert Phenopackets to legacy single-file BFF output
+## Convert Phenopackets to individuals-only BFF output

 ```bash
 convert-pheno -ipxf pxf.json -obff individuals.json
 ```

-Use this when your input is a **Phenopackets v2** file and you want the legacy single-file `BFF` `individuals` output.
+Use this when your input is a **Phenopackets v2** file and you want the individuals-only `BFF` output.

 ## Convert BFF output to Phenopackets